Xylok Documentation

 Configuration

-The advanced collector is still under heavy development.
+The advanced collector is still under development.
 It’s possible that the configuration format will change over time.

 When the collector starts, it looks for a configuration file to control its operation.
 The following search is performed at the start: